sharmi-panda/sharmi-panda/README.md

 *   **[AI Water Demand Forecasting](https://github.com/sharmi-panda/AI-Water-Demand-Forecasting):** I built an XGBoost predictive engine to forecast institutional water demand.
 By pairing this with a "Smart Pumping" decision support system, I helped reduce campus energy costs by 18%.
 *   **[Echo Agent - The AI Podcaster](https://github.com/sharmi-panda/Echo-Agent---The-AI-Podcaster ):** I designed a multi-agent AI system using CrewAI that automates research, scriptwriting, and voice synthesis.
 It cuts manual production time by 95% while keeping the narrative flowing smoothly.
+*   **[SafeVault Analytics](https://github.com/sharmi-panda/SafeVault_PCOD):** A privacy-focused data project built with Python, Random Forest, and Streamlit.
+It tackles the real-world dilemma of utilizing data effectively while maintaining strict data privacy and utilizing synthetic data tools like CTGAN.
+*   **[CipherStream Pro](https://github.com/sharmi-panda/CipherStream-J-Live):** A hybrid cryptographic application that bridges a high-performance Java backend with a Streamlit Data Science frontend.
+Unlike standard ciphers, it is designed to go beyond basic English text handling.
 *   **[Stock Price Prediction Model](https://github.com/sharmi-panda/Stock-Price-Prediction-Random-Forest-Model):** I developed a Random Forest Regressor to forecast 5-day stock trends for major banks.
 By fine-tuning the feature engineering, I achieved a 92% predictive accuracy rate.

 *Check out for more projects code in my [repositories](https://github.com/sharmi-panda?tab=repositories)*